When Liverpool paid £2.6million to sign Sami Hyypia from Willem II in 1999, few people would have predicted he’d still be there a decade later.

 They disagreed, but history is on my side.
 In your face, Liverpool Echo.

-As Carragher told the Liverpool Echo earlier this year: “What followed was a decade of supreme consistency.
+As Carragher told the Liverpool Echo in 2017: “What followed was a decade of supreme consistency.
 He transformed our defensive record and won 10 trophies.

 “The only thing he lacked was pace, but he was the best partner I had at club level, and our numbers over eight years were excellent.”